purv2100/Simplii21/Function Description.md

 add_new_task()
 - User fills details of tasks on a form which gets added to the database
 - User can also see their tasks and their details on index page

+delete_task_byID()
+- This function deletes the tasks that are already stored by the user